How to text an avoidant (What works)

 5. Stress

 Avoidants withdraw from their partners when they’re stressed.
-This means they won’t text their partner as much or won’t text at all when they’re going through stressful times.
+This means they won’t text their partner as much, or at all, during stressful times.
+If you sense that an avoidant is under stress, do not text them.

-Avoidant attachment style has two sub-types:
+Avoidant attachment style has two subtypes:

+Fearful avoidants experience high anxiety in relationships.
+They simultaneously want and fear close relationships.
+They tend to be people-pleasers with low self-esteem.
 Dismissive avoidants don’t experience a lot of anxiety in relationships.
 They deem close relationships as unimportant.
 They value independence more than connection.
 They tend to have high self-esteem.

 1. Texting a lot